 - The calculation in this column does not include future days.
 For example; if the employee had a restriction from 1/1/2015 thru 1/31/2015 and you ran this OSHA 300 log on 1/15/2015, it would only show 14 as the calculation, not 30.
 It would show 30 if you ran the report on 1/31/2015.

 - The calculation looks at the restriction start date & time and the end date & time and makes the calculation for this column.
 A full day is counted as a start day and the end day being a day apart.

-The columns for Injury, Skin Disorder, Respiratory, Poisoning, Hearing Loss or All Other Illnesses will populate with a Y (for Yes) or an N (for No) based on which injury/illness type was selected on the OSHA recordable case.
+The columns for Injury, Skin Disorder, Respiratory, Poisoning, Hearing Loss or All Other Illnesses will populate with an X in the appropriate column based on which injury/illness type was selected on the OSHA recordable case.